 When registration opens, links to the relevant forms will be made available on this page and posted to the Melbourne JD 2017, 2018, 2019, and 2020 pages.

-Each competition has different criteria which will be detailed when registration opens.
-You should include any experience which may be relevant.
-For instance, volunteering, research, journal positions, public speaking and debating, etc.
+Each competition has a unique set of criteria which will be detailed when registration opens.
+You should include any experience which may be relevant, for instance, volunteering, research, journal positions, public speaking, debating etc.

 Do I apply in a team or by myself?